Passive house: History

-The term passive house was used in the 1970s for buildings emphasizing passive solar strategies; since the 1990s it denotes meeting the quantified PHI certification criteria (space conditioning, primary energy, airtightness and comfort requirements).
+The term passive house was originally used in the 1970s for buildings emphasizing passive solar strategies.
+Since the 1990s, it instead denotes meeting specific quantified PHI certification criteria (space conditioning, primary energy, airtightness and comfort requirements).
 The standard originated from a 1988 discussion between Bo Adamson (Lund University) and Wolfgang Feist (then at the Institute for Housing and Environment, Darmstadt), followed by research supported by the state of Hesse.
+Passive solar strategies are not required, though often form part of the approach to meet the certification criteria.

 North American “superinsulation” pioneers of the 1970s (e.g., the Saskatchewan Conservation House and the Leger House) provided important technical precursors, including heat-recovery ventilation and airtightness testing.

 First examples

 Four terraced houses in Darmstadt-Kranichstein (1990–1991) are widely cited as the first built to what became the Passive House standard.